sporto/awesome-elm/README.md

 * [Learning FP the hard way](https://gist.github.com/ohanhi/0d3d83cf3f0d7bbea9db) - Experiences on the Elm language.
 * [Introduction to Rx](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - The introduction to Reactive Programming you've been missing.
 * [Elm for Web Developers](https://github.com/eeue56/elm-for-web-developers) - A collection of notes for web developers looking into moving to Elm.
+* [Haskell to Elm](https://github.com/eeue56/haskell-to-elm) - Collection of examples on places where Elm is different to Haskell, targetted at Elm beginners coming from Haskell backgrounds.

 **[:arrow_up: back to top](#table-of-contents)**